 Candy Cane Rescue was set up by Kerry Elliman, founder of Birmingham Greyhound Protection, based in the UK on 25th of June 2017.
 The non-profit registered charity’s aim is to help provide a safe environment in which greyhounds rescued from the Chinese Meat Trade can be cared for.
+We also rescue ex-racing greyhounds that have been exported for breeding and racing from Ireland, Australia and the UK.
+When possible we also rescue other breeds.
 Also, we send them to the UK, Europe or USA and find them loving homes.
 Greyhounds are exported from Britain, Ireland and Australia by breeders and owners to race in China and are kept in the most awful conditions.
 The dogs we help are the unwanted offspring of exported Greyhounds which now flood the meat markets of China.

 Many have already spent their entire life racing and should be allowed to retire in their old age.
 Instead, they are sent to a country which has NO ANIMAL WELFARE LAWS to race or breed.